era-platform/cene-for-racket/notes/20190731-lexical-units.md

 (TODO: Design things that can perform imports of struct tags and functions from specific modules.
 This might just be a combination of specifying a struct tag's export conditions and defining a struct metadata operation and a bounded expression operation for local convenience.)

-(TODO: Eventually consider designing things like Racket's `all-defined-out`, `except-in`, etc. Maybe we'll at least want a way to define an export metadata operation that combines multiple existing export metadata operations.)
+(TODO: Eventually consider designing things like Racket's `all-defined-out`, `except-in`, etc. Maybe we'll at least want a way to define an unceremonious export metadata operation that combines multiple existing unceremonious export metadata operations.)

 (TODO: Eventually consider designing a way to define callable structs with one or more projections.)